 3.1.6.
-The use of the GDSE (application point) during the specific phase
+The use of the GDSE (application point) during the specific phase support small groups of the stakeholders to jointly start developing Eco-Innovative Solutions as well as Strategies.

 Although not used in the pilot cases yet, it is anticipated here that the follow-up cases can use the GDSE in dedicated workshops in this phase.
 The programmed GDSE application can be directly reached and used by the following link: https://gdse.h2020repair.bk.tudelft.nl.